 Managed instance groups

-A managed instance group uses an instance template to create identical instances.
+A managed instance group uses an instance template to create a group of identical instances.
 You control a managed instance group as a single entity.
-If you wanted to make changes to instances that are part of a managed instance group, you would apply the change to the whole instance group.
-Because managed instance groups contain identical instances, they also offer the following features over unmanaged instance groups:
+If you wanted to make changes to instances that are part of a managed instance group, you would make the change to the whole instance group.
+Because managed instance groups contain identical instances, they offer the following features:

 - When your applications require additional compute resources, managed instance groups can automatically scale the number of instances in the group.